G3 application how-to guide

 Open Roster.

-Look for officer name, assignment, partner, status, and notes.
+Check each officer's name, assignment, partner, status, and notes.

-Choose Edit Roster.
+Edit Roster.

 Pair up officers